Ten Ways to Manage Your Money in the Cost Crisis

 Taking a look at what financial support is available to you is one way of increasing the amount of money you have coming in.
 You might also want to consider other options.
 There are maybe more obvious options like working more hours or getting a part-time job, but that might not be possible for you.
 There are other ways that you might be able to boost your income too, for example:

-• think about whether you could start a side hustle, such as online tutoring, babysitting or dog walking.
-You can find out more about the tax implications of side hustles in our video with Iona Bain.
+• Think about whether you could start a side hustle, such as online tutoring, babysitting or dog walking.

 Stepchange, the national debt charity, have lots of information on ways to increase your income as well.